| Sound waves 57 octaves lower than middle-C

 Institute of Astronomy in Cambridge, England, and the leader of

+the study.
 In musical terms, the

 pitch of the sound generated by the black hole translates into the